How to access Cerdelga from Saudi Arabia, the named-patient import pathway, 2026

 - Concierge case lead.
 A named point of contact for your family and your physician throughout the process.

 What we do not do: we are not the prescriber, we do not practise medicine, and we are not the dispensing pharmacy.
 All clinical decisions remain with your treating metabolic specialist.
-We operate on a waitlist basis during our pre-launch phase.

 Frequently asked